stephenmcmahon/vue-filter/README.md

 # filter

-This template should help get you started developing with Vue 3 in Vite.
+This template used for a Vue filter.

 ## Recommended IDE Setup